drewdearing/rankBot/README.md

 !league service braacket <braacket_id>
 ```

 That's all that's required to start pulling data!
-To fill your league's database with the current ranking data using `update`.
+To fill your league's database with the current ranking data use `update`.

 ```
 !update